Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 3.1%

-Oklahoma City is a great place to live thanks in part to its strong job market, family-friendly activities, and low cost of living—particularly with its budget-friendly housing costs sitting at 21% below the national average.
-The city is a major destination for those working in the manufacturing and energy industries, as Chesapeake Energy Corporation and Devon Energy Corporation are among the area’s top employers.
+Oklahoma City is one of the best affordable cities in the U.S. thanks in part to its strong job market, family-friendly activities, and low cost of living—particularly with its budget-friendly housing costs sitting at 11% below the national average.
+OKC is one of the best cities for remote work, as well as a major destination for those seeking opportunities in the manufacturing and energy industries, with Expand Energy Corporation and Devon Energy Corporation among the area’s top employers.
 Additionally, there are plenty of things to do in OKC—like roller-skating on the Sky Rink in Scissortail Park, visiting the Will Rogers Gardens or the Oklahoma City Museum of Art, and catching a show at the Lyric Theatre of Oklahoma.

 Omaha, NE